B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 The following are allowed between <span style="color:yellowgreen">**8:00 PM - 8:00 AM**</span>:
 - Taking hostages or kidnapping citizens
-- Opening fire based on previous roleplay and a very well-founded reason.
+- Opening fire based on previous roleplay or a very well-founded reason.
 **<span style="color:red">BEING STOPPED AT A TRAFIC STOP IS NOT A GOOD ENOUGH REASON TO OPEN FIRE ON THE COP</span>**

 Between <span style="color:yellowgreen">**8:01 AM - 7:59 PM**</span>: